betaflight/betaflight/docs/Board - AlienWii32.md

 # Board - AlienWii32

-The AlienWii32 is actually in prototype stage only a few sample exist.
+The AlienWii32 is actually in prototype stage only a few samples exist.
 There is some more field testing ongoing.
 The information below is preliminary an will be updated as needed.

-Here are the Hardware specifications:
+Here are the hardware specifications:

 - STM32F103CBT6 MCU
 - MPU6050 accelerometer/gyro sensor unit